Sanjay-George/document.io-chrome-extension/README.md

    - Toggle the "Developer mode" switch in the top-right corner of the Extensions page.

 4. **Load Unpacked Extension**:
-   - Click on the "Load unpacked" button and select the `chrome-extension/` folder from your downloaded project.
+   - Click on the "Load unpacked" button and point it to the root folder of this project.

 5. **Verify Installation**:
    - The extension should now be visible in your Chrome toolbar, ready to work with the application.